|

 Parish Choir

 • The choir serves the 11:15am mass September to Pentecost, adjourning during summer.
 The choir is open to a wide age range but tends toward high school and older.
 We seek to expand in every voice type.
-Please see Choir Flyer
+See Choir Flyer.
+We also welcome those who can only participate at Christmas, Confirmation, and Easter.
+See Seasonal Choir Flyer.

 • Previous choral experience and ability to read music are helpful.
 The choir moves quickly, and it will be necessary to respect the process of preparation through consistent attendence and attention to time.

-• For more information, please contact our Director of Music Ministry, Patrick Wickliffe, at 513-367-9086, ext.
-223 or pwickliffe@stjb.net.
-Please see Sunday Liturgy for current Schedules and Service Music.
+• For more information, please contact Patrick Wickliffe, director of music, in person or email him at pwickliffe@stjb.net.
+See Sunday Liturgy for current Schedules and Service Music.

 Schola

-• A schola cantorum, originally part of early liturgical tradition, is a specialized ensemble of varying size exploring a breadth of repertoire from polyphony to the contemporary, offering an informed historical perspective.
-We are happy to welcome our newest ensemble for the second Saturday 4pm vigil September to May.
+• A schola cantorum, originally part of early liturgical tradition, is a specialized ensemble exploring a breadth of repertoire from polyphony to the contemporary, offering informed historical perspective.
+We are happy to welcome our newest mixed ensemble for the Saturday 4pm vigil once a month, September to May.

-• Members have a professional background, or are pursuing degrees in music or a related field, have significant leadership experience and ensemble skill, have excellent sight-reading ability, and inspire with excellent vocal technique and musicianship.
-They hail from Xavier University, St. Robert Bellarmine Chapel, Christ Church UCC (Fort Thomas), the May Festival Chorus, University of Cincinnati College-Conservatory of Music (CCM), Brooklyn College Conservatory of Music (CUNY), and other prominent centers of higher learning in music nationally.
-Several members currently occupy positions in our Archdiocesan Cathedral Choir.
+• Members are auditioned, have professional background, are pursuing degrees in music or a related field, have significant leadership experience and ensemble skill, have excellent sight-reading ability, and inspire with excellent vocal technique and musicianship.
+They hail from Xavier University, St. Robert Bellarmine Chapel, Christ Church UCC (Fort Thomas), the May Festival Chorus, University of Cincinnati College-Conservatory of Music (CCM), Oberlin Conservatory, University of Kentucky, Brooklyn College Conservatory of Music (CUNY), and other prominent centers of higher music learning nationally.
+Several members currently occupy positions in Cathedral Choir *or are SJB auxiliary members or substitutes.

 • Core members for the 2024-25 season are

-• Soprano: Regina Rancourt, Kristen Whalen; Alto: Natalie Corrigan, Lindsey Fitch, Talia Zoll; Tenor: Eric Riedel, Levi Capesius, Chris Rolfes; Bass-Baritone: Harrison Hancock, Kade Bennett
+• Soprano: Regina Rancourt, Kristen Whalen, *Debbie Keller; Mezzo/Alto: Natalie Corrigan, Lindsey Fitch, Talia Zoll; Tenor: Eric Riedel, Levi Capesius, *Chris Rolfes; Bass-Baritone: Harrison Hancock, Kade Bennet

 Cantors